-Number of credits per term a student can take for the stated full-time tuition 12 19 G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-X

-G4 If tuition and fees vary by undergraduate instructional program, describe briefly:

-G5 Provide the estimated expenses for a typical full-time undergraduate student:
+- G2 Number of credits per term a student can take for the stated full-time tuition 12 19 G3 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, ٧ junior, senior)?
+Yes G4 No G4 Do tuition and fees vary by undergraduate instructional V program?
+G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1? - G5 Provide the estimated expenses for a typical full-time undergraduate student: